BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Add Single Contacts To A List.md

 # Use Case:

-Given an email and the contacts attributes, \
+Given an email address and attributes,
-Then I want to add the contact to a list.
+Then I want to add the contact to an list(s).

-Variations of problem:

-1. I want to get a list id # for an existing list(s).
-Solution: continue with this document.
-1. I want to create a new list and get its list id #.
-Solution: see [link](https://docs.google.com/document/d/15GOHDrPVoQrIyaLcLSj0zB2frJkUj1U6IqpIpwovhik/edit?usp=sharing)
+---

 ## Solution:

 1. Pull my lists and get its respective list id # from by bme account.
     1.  **GET /Contact/ **(scenario to search amongst your pre-existing lists) [link:](https://developer.benchmarkemail.com/#cc3ee91a-0ccb-79c1-9365-c96f8511a68b)